Travel spots in Lithuania

 Skuodas Holy Trinity Church, Skuodas Most Holy Trinity Parish Church

 Skuodas Church of the Most Holy Trinity stands on Gedimino Street in the town centre.
-It is easy to recognize by its two towers and brick mass, which differ from the smaller wooden churches often associated with Samogitia.
+It is easy to recognize by its two low quadrangular towers with bell-shaped helmets and its masonry mass, which differs from the smaller wooden churches often associated with Samogitia.

 War damage and tower restoration

-VLE and parish information state that the church was damaged in 1944.
-Its war-damaged towers were partly restored in 1945.
-This layer matters because the present view is not only the result of nineteenth-century construction.
+VLE and parish information state that in 1944 the church was damaged and both towers were knocked down.
+The priest Stanislovas Vaitelis (1906-1990), appointed in 1945, repaired the church, but the towers were only partly restored - so the present view is not solely the result of 19th-century construction.

 Skuodas Church of the Most Holy Trinity sources